 Early diagnosis and classification of amyloid deposition and differentiation from other glomerular fibrillar deposits rely on routine Congo red (CR) histochemistry.
-CR binding, monitored by characteristic yellow-green birefringence under crossed polarization has been used as a diagnostic test for the presence of amyloid in tissue sections for several decades.
-This assay is also widely used for the characterization of in vitro amyloid fibrils.
-CR is sandwiched between two protein molecules causing protein oligomerization.
+CR binding, monitored by characteristic yellow-green birefringence under crossed polarisation has been used as a diagnostic test for the presence of amyloid in tissue sections for several decades.
+This assay is also widely used for the characterisation of in vitro amyloid fibrils.
+CR is sandwiched between two protein molecules causing protein oligomerisation.
 Congo red fluorescence (CRF) is an alternative method based on examination of the CR-stained section by ultraviolet (UV) light.
 Congo red fluorescence is simple to perform and more pronounced, therefore easier to evaluate than CR in bright light.
 Congo red, when combined with immunohistochemistry, is still visible under UV whereas CR is masked in bright light.
 Although not widely used, the CRF method for detecting amyloid is simple to use with a high specificity and sensitivity, and may be applied successfully to frozen sections.

 Reagents & Kit Components